escalata/AMA/README.md

 ## Output structure

 The pipeline will create folders per SRA run accessions and generate results using the run accession as the prefix (**XXX**).
 The download and analysis of data will be stored in the given superfolder output directory `results1`.
 Each modular part of the analysis workflow is stored in their corresponding folders within the single run accessions.
-This makes the data clean seperated and easy to change a part of the workflow.
-The results of the analysis workflow among all SRA run accessions is processed and stored in the `blast_db` and the visulized in the `results.txt`.
+This makes the data clean seperated and easy to change a single part of the workflow.
+The results of the analysis workflow among all SRA run accessions are processed and stored and visualized in the `alignment_results.txt`.

 ### The complete outline of directory structure is shown below: